 “It’s not the norm to build that thick of concrete walls or roofs,” Shakespeare says.
 “It’s for dams and bridges usually.”

 “That door is really scary,” says Meeuwig.
 “In taking the hard-hat tours before construction finished, there was such an immediate coldness in passing it.”
 Tangible efforts were made to soften the walk to radiology.
 A curving corridor, warm color palette and mandala paintings keep the focus on the walls instead of the looming door.

-Millions of dollars in new imaging equipment—including this PET-CT scanner—make the cancer center state-of-the-art.
+Millions of dollars in new imaging equipment—including this PET-CT scanner—make the

 “One of the design ideas was to minimize the length of those corridors, unlike other clinical settings… It’s intended to minimize the trepidation,” says architect Wolfe.
 Small alcoves meant for artwork break up the length of the walls.